Peter Nygard accuser explains why she's speaking out in new shocking doc: 'I have never been quiet about this'

 Nygard’s victims claimed they would have their passports taken from them when they were flown into the Bahamas.
 The designer then "expected a sex act before he was willing to consider releasing any person" from his estate, the lawsuit alleges.

-Telek Campbell said she became "sick to my stomach" when she heard the news.
+Telek said she became "sick to my stomach" when she heard the news.

 ‘DOOMSDAY’ MOM LORI VALLOW IS ‘AN EVIL MONSTER’ WHO OBSESSED OVER END OF TIMES BEFORE CHILDREN'S DEATHS: DOC